Suggestions for the best gift for 2 almost 3 years old with autism

 Suggestions_for_the_best_gift_for_2_almost_3_years_old

-Some Hand Picked Recommendations I picked on facebook for gifts for two almost 3 years old with autism.
+Some Hand Picked Recommendations I picked on Facebook for gifts for two almost 3-year-olds with autism.

-• If you go on amazon and type in sensory gifts it come up with loads of things as i have autistic kid to x
+• If you go on Amazon and type in sensory gifts, it comes up with loads of things, as I have an autistic kid who x

-• We got some fruits and vegetable sets from Melissa and Doug and some other puzzles with animals for sensory and also a mic from Dollar Tree and he began to vocalize along with Thomas the Tank Engine and STEM Tank Engine.
+• We got some fruit and vegetable sets from Melissa and Doug, some other puzzles with animals for sensory, and a mic from Dollar Tree, and he began to vocalize along with Thomas the Tank Engine and STEM Tank Engine.

 • Don’t overthink it.
-All kids need sensory toys it helps learning.
+All kids need sensory toys, as they help with learning.
 All kids need early reading skills.

-• At that age my sons favorite toys were his alphabets and numberbots.
-They were these toys that transfigured into robots.
-They were great on getting him to learn his alphabet and numbers.
+• At that age, my son’s favorite toys were his alphabet and number bots.
+They were toys that were transfigured into robots.
+They were great at getting him to learn his alphabet and numbers.
 We even used them to help him learn & spell sight words.
-He’s 10 now and they are still in his room lol
+He’s ten now, and they are still in his room, lol

 alphabets and numberbots

-• My son at time was 2 LOVED to spell, do his shapes A-Z, 1-100, and anything rainbow like the bag full of plastic balls of different color and the stacking toy big to small.
-Those were his favorite things to do all day and he is now extremely smart from playing with learning toys
+• My son at the time was 2 LOVED to spell, do his shapes A, 1-100, and anything rainbow like the bag full of plastic balls of different colors and the stacking toys big to small.
+Those were his favorite things to do all day, and he is now extremely smart from playing with learning toys

 • I’m making my daughter a Toy Story weighted blanket.